jperez0630/marinerds/pages/Keeping tabs on the Pitching staff/game_68.md

 ## Recap<br><br>

 ### Starter<br>
-Castillo wasn't the stopper that we know he can be today.
-Unfortunately, he surrendered 5 ER on 6 Hits and a walk.
-He was a little too much in the heart of the plate with 20% of his 4-Seamers and 21.4% of his change-ups being center-cut.
-His slider was top-shelf, however, yielding no base-runners.
+Kirby vacuumed up the Royals today—I got a million of ‘em, don’t worry—giving up just 1 ER on 5 hits and no walks in 7 innings.
+Definition of a Quality Start, which was sorely needed.
+He mixed his pitches pretty well going mostly Slider, Sinker, 4-Seamer.
+Speaking of his slider, it was biting like Charlie “Bit My Finger”, diving down-and-in to right-handed batters.
+He stayed away from the heart of the plate for the most part and his propensity to keep it low in the zone led to a plethora of weak ground balls, which would be a terrible name for a meatball recipe.
+Kudos to Kirby.

 ### Bullpen<br>
-Another meh outing from the bullpen in garbage time.
-Giving up 3 Earned Runs in 3 innings.
-Too many doubles, too many walks, too many base-runners.
-Period.
+The bullpen, again, was not the bastion that we’ve come to expect, conspiring with the defense to give up 4 runs.
+The long ball was the primary nemesis today.
+Way too many hard-hit balls for comfort.
+They did manage to prevent any walks, which was probably the difference between winning and losing.

 ```sql player_names
 select